slzatz/seeed_eink_board/README.md

 You should see something like `/dev/ttyACM0` (Linux), `/dev/cu.usbmodem14101` (macOS), or `COM3` (Windows).

-You'll probably have to Press the reset button (#4)on the board.
-The device does not seem to have a separate BOOT button.
+You'll probably have to Press the reset button (#4) on the board to upload the firmware.

 ### Step 9: Flash the Firmware